 Can I still save money on the Market badge?

 The cost of a Film Market badge in 2017 was EUR282.50 (excl.
-VAT) until May 2.
-This rose to EUR332.50 from May 16, 2017 (the 2018 rates will be posted from February 2018.
-Follow our newsletter or Twitter account to be kept informed).
+VAT).
+This is now EUR550 as of 2023 (there are early bird rates.
+Follow our newsletter the Cannes or Bust Twitter account to be kept informed).
+The full 2023 rate card can be found here: Marché du Film rates.
 So people sometimes wonder: how do I get around this?
 If you really want to still play games at this stage there are a few things you can do:

 - If you want to screen a movie and don’t yet have a badge, you can always get someone that you know to book it for you until you sort out your access.